appliedaistudio/inhibitor-lab/docs/ethical-inference-theory.md

 At its core, the approach is about helping a system make sense of complex, messy, or ambiguous situations.
 The underlying **model** here refers to the conceptual representation of knowledge that underlies inhibition: a structured way of describing **concepts**, how they relate to one another, and how they influence interpretations of real-world input.
 This conceptual **model** is what underlies inhibition.
 It provides the foundation on which the system interprets and balances competing signals, even when information is incomplete or uncertain.

+If you want to see these ideas expressed in a running system, open the [Inhibitor Demo](https://iaas-demo.replit.app/).
+The scenarios show how the conceptual model surfaces risks, fires warnings, and shapes the agent’s outward response as the internal reasoning evolves.

 ---

 ## 1. Understanding Through **Uncertainty**